GhostLate/CV-Occlusion/Readme.md

 # Tomato Segmentation & Depth Analysis

-This project automates the counting of foreground tomatoes in greenhouse images and handles occlusion issues to provide accurate depth estimation.
+This project automates the counting of foreground tomatoes in farm images and handles occlusion issues to provide accurate depth estimation.

 ## Requirements